 Summary

 Whether you're selling packaging, electronics, or batteries: if your products reach customers in Germany, you're legally responsible for their entire lifecycle.
-That’s what Extended Producer Responsibility (EPR) demands.
-In this blog, we break down what companies need to know in 2025, how registration works, what happens in case of non-compliance – and how koorvi helps turn legal duties into scalable systems.
+That's what Extended Producer Responsibility (EPR) demands, and 2026 brings real changes: the new BattDG battery law, the ElektroG4 amendment, and the EU decision on mandatory textile EPR.
+In this blog, we break down what companies need to know, how registration works, what happens in case of non-compliance, and how koorvi helps turn legal duties into scalable systems.

 Digital illustration showing the German and EU flags, a cardboard box and a laptop – visualizing EPR regulation updates in Germany and Europe.